Nominate a Candidate

 - The emerging body of work may include research publications, technical reports and papers, books and book chapters, and other scholarly activities that establish the importance of the nominee's early contributions.

 - The nominee shall be no more than 7 years from the receipt of their last degree in outcomes research or related field and no more than 10 years from their first publication in outcomes research or related field.
+Applicants can request (with justification) that a period of career interruption is not counted in the eligibility period.

 - A candidate may only be nominated for 1 major ISPOR award in a year.